yoterel/PractiLight/README.md

 ![example](https://github.com/yoterel/practi_light/blob/main/resource/example.gif)

 You can swap the light type, and change the roughness in the node editor.
+In fact, this way of creating a control signal is just a suggestion.
+Feel free to use any input as control.
+For better results it should resemble a direct irradiance map (this is Blender's output in the above example).

 ##